 - added to eligible Visa, Mastercard, Discover, and American Express Opt Blue credit card sales as an itemized line item at checkout

-As a result, more and more business owners have shifted credit card processing fees to their customers to protect their margins.
-While you can raise prices to offset these costs, a surcharge allows the business to show customers the exact cost of using a credit card instead of other lower-cost payment methods like cash or debit cards.
+Many business owners are considering shifting credit card processing fees to customers to protect their profit margins.
+Surcharging allows businesses to directly show customers the cost of using credit cards compared to other payment methods like cash or debit cards

 The benefits and drawbacks of surcharging

-When considering whether to pass credit card processing fees to your customers, you should also understand the pros and cons of surcharging.
+When considering whether to pass credit card processing fees to your customers, you must to understand the pros and cons of surcharging.

 What are the pros (benefits)?